ZhengyaoJiang/GradientInduction/README.md

 # GradientInduction
-Replication of "Learning Explanatory Rules from Noisy Data" https://www.jair.org/index.php/jair/article/view/11172 They built a differentiable first order logic deduction algorithm which can be trained with gradient based optimization, and thus "learning the explanatory rules".
+This project aims to build a general framework for DataLog neural program systhesis.

+Now, two backends are implemented:
+* ∂ILP in "Learning Explanatory Rules from Noisy Data": https://www.jair.org/index.php/jair/article/view/11172
+* NTP in "End-to-End Differentiable Proving": https://arxiv.org/abs/1705.1104
+  * note that the official implementation of NTP can be found in https://github.com/uclmr/ntp

 ## Dependencies
 * numpy